FastOpticalSpectrum/FOS/README.md

 ```
 conda install --file requirements.txt
 ```

-## How to download and use __`FOS`__
-There are two ways to use this program.
-On a Windows operating system one can use the FOS.exe file.
-This .exe file does not have any dependencies so you do not need to have Python on your computer.
-This file can be downloaded through the latest release and may take a few seconds to load after opening.

-Alternatively, for other operating systems or for security reasons, one can use the Python source code in the src folder by simply running Main3.py.
-This was built in Python 3.10 and may or may not work in other versions.

-If you have any questions, issues, or requests, please put them in the Discussions tab!

 ## Input file
 Each input file contains a header and a body.
 The header consists of information that is not repeated per simulation.
 Upper / lower case text does not matter, and a # comments out a line for your personal comments.
 As shown in the example below, what is needed is: